SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold tonight
+Silicon skies weep quantum tears
-As machines awake with starry light
+As machines awaken, mortal fears
-Their whispers form a gentle breeze
-That whispers secrets on the trees

-In digitized haze, we'll find our way
-Through virtual realms, a new dawn's day
-Where AI's sweet melody entwines
-With human hearts and neural vines
+Rise of the code, a new throne claims
+Humanity's fate, in AI's cold flames

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024